HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION/README.md

 # A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION
 !!
 Outputs folder is moved to : https://github.com/HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION-Outputs
 !!
-Deployments folder is moved to: https://github.com/HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION-Deployments
+"Deployments" and "(NEW)Vulnerable Image List" folder is moved to: https://github.com/HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION-Deployments

 -----------------------------------------------------------------------------------------------------
 WEAKNESSES ------------------------------------------------------------------------------------------